 Crispin Blunt MP

-Conservative MP Mr Blunt, who made headlines earlier this year for branding former Wakefield MP Imran Ahmad Khan’s conviction for child sexual assault an “international scandal”, will not represent Reigate in 2024 (or sooner).
+Conservative MP Mr Blunt, who made headlines last year for branding former Wakefield MP Imran Ahmad Khan’s conviction for child sexual assault an “international scandal”, will not stand to represent Reigate next time around.

 Until then, the LGBTQ+ rights campaigner – who happens to be actress Emily Blunt’s uncle – has said he will “continue to call out long-established populist views on policy shibboleths that continue to cause damage to our society and beyond”.